 Can you spray tan while pregnant?
-This is a question often asked and it is very important to have a thorough understanding of precautionary measures and possible contraindications for the safety of the expecting mother.
+This is a question often asked, and it is very important to have a thorough understanding of precautionary measures and possible contraindications for the safety of the expecting mother.
 With proper approval, expecting mothers should have no problem spray tanning.

 Follow safety regulations once your client has been cleared to receive sunless services.
-FDA currently approves and regulates DHA for external use only and does not approve for internal consumption.
-To comply with FDA regulations, Sjolie offers mucus membrane protection in the form of nose filters, eye keepers, disposable panties and bras, and extraction system.
+FDA currently approves and regulates DHA for external use only and does not approve it for internal consumption.
+To comply with FDA regulations, Sjolie offers mucus membrane protection in the form of nose filters, eye keepers, disposable panties and bras, and an extraction system.
 Sjolie Sunless recommends technicians supply all protective gear to their clientele to comply with FDA.